Michael Steinhardt: US billionaire hands over antiquities worth $70m

 The 3,000-year-old item was bought from a known trafficker in 2016, prosecutors allege.

-Announcing the surrendering of the antiquities, Manhattan District Attorney Cy Vance Jr said that Mr Steinhardt "displayed a rapacious appetite for plundered artefacts without concern for the legality of his actions, the legitimacy of the pieces he bought and sold, or the grievous cultural damage he wrought across the globe".
+Announcing the surrendering of the antiquities, Manhattan District Attorney Cy Vance Jr said Mr Steinhardt "displayed a rapacious appetite for plundered artefacts without concern for the legality of his actions, the legitimacy of the pieces he bought and sold, or the grievous cultural damage he wrought across the globe".

+The seized items had been smuggled out of 11 different countries before ending up on the international art market, the district attorney's office found.

 Mr Steinhardt's lawyers said he was pleased the investigation had ended and that "items wrongfully taken by others will be returned to their native countries".